vkhoi/KTH-Action-Recognition/README.md

 ## KTH dataset
 Official web page of KTH dataset: [link](http://www.nada.kth.se/cvap/actions) The KTH dataset consists of videos of humans performing 6 types of action: boxing, handclapping, handwaving, jogging, running, and walking.
 There are 25 subjects performing these actions in 4 scenarios: outdoor, outdoor with scale variation, outdoor with different clothes, and indoor.
-The total number of videos is therefore $25 \times 4 \times 6 = 600$.
-The videos' frame rate are 25fps and their resolution is $160 \times 120$.
+The total number of videos is therefore 25x4x6 = 600.
+The videos' frame rate are 25fps and their resolution is 160x120.
 More information about the dataset can be looked up at the website.

 ## Methods
 We have tried the following approaches: